-Q 11.
-What are the effects of drug use on Society
+Q. 10 What are the effects of drug use on Society

-- 'Sucks life out of society' one participant felt. - Society accepting young people drinking and using so-called 'soft drugs' with the idea that they are safer.
-'There is a message that is coming from society, which is extremely dangerous to young people, that hash is not dangerous, it won't do you any harm, social use of hash is O.K.'.
-Another person said; 'It is important to look at the effects this would have on a twelve year old who may start ploughing this into their system.'.
-One local member of the Gardai said 'Alcohol is one of the biggest problems in our society yet millions of pounds are pumped into the industry, it makes revenue for our government'. - Denial of the extent of the problem.
-One person said '[Drugs are having a].huge impact on society, but again we tend to ignore it.
+- Sucks life out of society' one participant felt - Society accepting young people drinking and using so-called 'soft drugs', idea that they are safer.
+'There is a message that is coming from society which is extremely dangerous to young people that hash is not dangerous, it won't do you any harm, social use of hash is OK'.
+Another person said 'It is important to look at the effects this would have on a 12 year old who may start ploughing this into their system.'
+One local member of the Gardai said 'Alcohol is one of the biggest problems in our society yet millions of pounds are pumped into the industry, it makes revenue for our government' - Denial of the extent of the problem.
+One person said '[Drugs are having a] ...huge impact on society, but again we tend to ignore it.
 Unless we acknowledge it and see it as a problem which can be treated, it is going to escalate and society is going to be the less for it.
-There are absolutely some wonderful young people being destroyed at the moment because of drug use, unless we start putting something in place to look at that and change it, it will escalate.'
-Participants also spoke of the 'If it's not on my doorstep then it's not there' attitude. - Myth outside Dublin that 'Dublin is the centre of the drug problem', One person said 'This is not true - it is counts- wide and it is not just a heroin problem.
+There are absolutely some wonderful young people being destroyed at the moment because of drug use, unless we start putting something in place to look at that and change it, it -will escalate.'
+Participants also spoke of the 'If it's not on my doorstep then it's not there' attitude. - Myth outside Dublin that 'Dublin is the centre of the drug 'problem', One person said 'This is not true it is country-wide and it is not just a heroin problem.
 We must get this myth out of our heads that if it is not heroin then it is not a problem'.

-One community worker added; 'In society we must abolish the myth that drug use/abuse is happening between the ages of 12 and 25 and that it is Dublin based'.
+One community worker added 'In society we must abolish the myth that drug use / abuse is happening between the ages of 12 and 25 and that it is Dublin based.'

 - Apathy by the Government regarding the real extent of the problem.
-One young recovering user said 'It is getting worse, not enough being done about it.
+One young recovering user said 'It is getting -worse, not enough being done about it.
 From town to town they are all the same, i.e. availability and drug use.
 The Government is not doing much about it.
-There is money going info the Millennium projects while young people are strung out.
-Imagine the treatment centres they could build and the treatment they could put into prisons with the money being wasted'.
+There is money going into the Millennium projects while young people are strung out.
+Imagine the treatment centres they could build and the treatment they could put into prisons with the money being wasted.'
 The person continued 'There are help-lines where you can talk to people but there has to be more.
-I/they can send a rocket to the moon why can't they help us?
-It is as simple as that'. - Breakdown of value system. - Fear. - Misery in society. - Rich people are profiting a lot out of drugs. - Higher tolerance for the level of violence in our society today. - 'Young people lost in the middle of their drugs' one participant said.
+If they can send a rocket to the moon why can't they help us, it is as simple as that' - Breakdown of value system - Fear - Misery in society - Rich people are profiting a lot out of drugs - Higher tolerance for the level of violence in our society today - 'Young people lost in the middle of their drugs'

-SECTION TWO: The Kilkenny Drugs Initiative Action Plan
+Section Two: The Kilkenny Drugs Initiative Action Plan

-Q 1.
-Is there an addiction service catering for local Kilkenny people?
+Q.1 Is there an addiction service catering for local Kilkenny people?

-General comments made were:
+General comments made were

-'The South Eastern Health Board is ahead of a lot of Health Boards at the moment in the initiatives they hare taken', an addiction counsellor commented.
+'The south-eastern Health Board is ahead of a lot of health boards at the moment in the initiatives they have taken', an addiction counsellor commented.
 The general opinion from other people was expressed by one person 'the availability of services, its not widely known'.

-And also '...[there is]... nowhere really that people would like to go to' another participant added.
+'nowhere really that people would like to go to'.

-The services that were mentioned by many were:
+The services that were mentioned by many were